 Some people love the fresh burrito while others prefer crunchy chimichangas.
 You won’t go wrong with any choice.

-The first thing you think about when someone mentions burritos or chimichangas are the delicious tortillas, but the inside filling will be different most of the time.
+The first thing you think about when someone mentions burritos or chimichangas is the delicious tortillas, but the inside filling will be different most of the time.

 Burrito is served wrapped up and ready to eat with hands.
 On the other side, chimichangas are not meant to be eaten with hands but on a plate and with a fork and knife.